 For other clients, we have assisted with the purchase and sale of radio and television stations; worked closely with entrepreneurs, helping them to establish companies and to buy companies and technologies; and helped acquire communications assets out of bankruptcy.

-AT&T's (formerly SBC) $89 billion acquisition of BellSouth Corporation
+Obtained clearance for AT&T's (formerly SBC) $89 billion acquisition of BellSouth Corporation.

 Obtained clearance for SBC Communication's $16-billion acquisition of AT&T Corp. forming the new AT&T Inc.

 Cingular's $41 billion acquisition of AT&T Wireless Services, Inc.

 SBC's acquisition of Southern New England Telecommunications Corporation (the telephone company serving most of Connecticut).

 Represented AT&T Inc. on spectrum transactions including the divestiture of BellSouth's 2.5 GHz assets to Clearwire.